Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Algorithm Details

-Importantly, \algname{D-Byz-SGDM} does not incur additional communication costs compared to standard partial participation methods: the server only queries sampled clients and stores one momentum vector $m_i^t$ per client, matching the memory requirements of full participation settings.
+Importantly, \algname{DeMoA} does not incur additional communication costs compared to standard partial participation methods.
+In each round, the server only communicates with the sampled clients in $\gS_t$, maintaining the communication efficiency benefits of partial participation.
+The server stores one momentum vector $\bm m_i^t$ per client, matching the memory requirements of full participation Byzantine-robust methods while supporting arbitrary partial participation patterns.